On Your Marks, Get Set, Go!

 What are things you wish you had known before your first semester?

 Johanna: I also think it’s crucial to not compare yourself too much with others.
-Every subject is different and especially in law, the many preconceptions can be unnerving if you don’t feel at home at the beginning of your studies.
+Every subject is different and especially in law, the many preconceptions can be unnerving if you don’t feel at home at the beginning of your degree.
 But it’s not bad at all if you don’t immediately understand everything or don’t pass an exam the first time.

 Ersti-Magazin